danieltjw/aifutures/README.md

     - pollution and health impacts from over production
 - greater feelings of inter-connectedness
     - blinders used to focus us also disconnects us
+- closer to realising the dream of 'All men are created equal'
+    - strong desire for productivity prevents this

 Productivity will still be important:
 - Wasteful use of resources will cost future increase standards of living